jmcouillard/processing-project-template/README.md

 processing-project-template
 ===========================

-Custom project template and build ant file.
+Custom project template and build Ant file.
 Tested with Processing 2.0.3.

-## Step 1 : Create a project reflecting the template

-### Get a copy of the template
+## Step 1 : Get a copy of the template

 There are two ways to get a copy of the template.
 You may want to download it as a zip file :